 In my app, I decided to use the

 flat option for simplicity at the beginning, but in the future, I plan to move to sub-apps.

 Let’s start by creating our new application by running the new command:

-Today, we will focus mostly on the persistence layer.
+Today, we will focus mainly on the persistence layer.

-To start we have to create our new development database; note that the name will be extracted from the name of the project (in this case
+To start, we must create our new development database; note that the name will be extracted from the project’s name (in this case,

-Let’s continue by creating some migrations files to start setting up the schema of our database.
+Let’s continue creating some migrations files to set up our database schema.